Gregorio Sancianco

-Gregorio Sancianco y Goson (March 7, 1852 – November 17, 1897) was a Filipino lawyer and early advocate of economic reforms in the Philippines, which was then under Spanish rule.
+Gregorio Sancianco y Goson (March 7, 1852 – November 17, 1897, surname also spelled as Sanciangco) was a Filipino lawyer and early advocate of economic reforms in the Philippines, which was then under Spanish rule.
 He was among the first generation of the Propaganda Movement, the lobby for political and economic reforms spearheaded by educated Filipinos (ilustrados) based in Spain in the second half of the 19th century.
 Sancianco is considered as the "first Filipino economist".